 NATIONAL PFEFFERNUSSE DAY

-Very popular around the holidays, pfeffernusse are fluffy cookies made with ground nuts and spices and covered in powdered sugar.
+December 23rd is reserved for National Pfeffernuse Day, a German spice cookie.
+Very popular around the holidays, pfeffernüsse are fluffy cookies made with ground nuts and spices and covered in powdered sugar.

 HOW TO OBSERVE NATIONAL PFEFFERNUSSE DAY

-Use #NationalPfeffernusseDay to post on social media.
+Do you have recipes to share?
+Be sure to use #NationalPfeffernusseDay to post on social media.